Bhakti – an eternal flow of devotion and surrender

 Subscribe to get the latest posts sent to your email.

-27 thoughts on “Bhakti – an eternal flow of devotion and surrender
+27 responses to “Bhakti – an eternal flow of devotion and surrender”

 4. Once upon a time when I was a child I used to learn music and it was both Classical and Bhajan.
 Few Thumris also I learned but now after so many years with no practice I shifted far away from bhajans. have very little ideas about hymns, and kalam but about Bhajan I can say it takes you on a whole new avenue where you vizualize life with a positive mind.
 Yes, I used to practice those bhajans mostly in the morning hours as my parents used to push me up from bed for the morning practice.
 The morning calmness and the meaningful lines of Bhajan makes you fall in love with life again and again.
 To be noted being a Bengali I used to practice Bhajan in Bengali.
 Few Lines of my Favorite Bhajan In Bengali: